In the hiring process, an employer may want to delve into the background of an applicant or candidate more.

 At the same time, when you’re an employer, you’re limited in what you can look at in someone’s background and how you can use that information based on state and federal law.
 In some cases, local laws can play a role too.

-One federal area of regulation that’s pertinent to employers is the Fair Credit Reporting Act, originally enacted in 1970.
+One federal area of regulation that’s pertinent to employers is the Fair Credit Reporting Act, originally enacted in 1970 and is still active in 2024.

 What Is The Fair Credit Reporting Act?

 The Fair Credit Reporting Act or FCRA was put in place to help customers dispute and take care of inaccuracies in their credit reports.
-Since its original implementation, it’s been expanded to cover a number of other consumer reports.
+Since its original implementation, it has been expanded to cover a number of other consumer reports.

 A consumer report has information provided by a third-party consumer reporting agency, in this context to you as an employer.